-Built in 1977, by Quality Shipyards of Houma, Louisiana (hull #138) as the Gulf Whale for Tidewater Marine of New Orleans, Louisiana.
+Built in 1977, by Quality Shipyards of Houma, Louisiana (hull #138) as the Gulf Whale for Gulf Mississippi Marine of Houston, Texas.

 The tug was later acquired by Gulf Coast Transit of Tampa, Florida.
 Where she was renamed as the Janet Graham.